 Cartilage, unlike other tissues, does not repair quickly and thus the bones continue to rub against each other as well as hinder the growth of the cartilage.

 The continuous wearing and tearing of the cartilage as well as the rubbing action of the bones at the joint leads to inflammation around and it brings pain alongside with it.

 Osteoarthritis affects mainly a particular joint, however, it is rare for two or more joints to be affected at the same time.

 Rheumatic arthritis: This type of arthritis occurs when the immune system gets confused and starts to attack joints.

 It often happens after a bacteria or virus infection, and the immune system ‘believes’ there is a battle then start pressurizing the joint.

-Majorly, most arthritis falls under above-mentioned categories but there are some rare arthritis that also falls under either of the two but they are still fundamentally different from the mntioned types of arthritis.
+Majorly, most arthritis falls under above-mentioned categories, but there are some rare arthritis that also falls under either of the two but they are still fundamentally different from the mentioned types of arthritis.